 We believe that unity on fundamental doctrines and practices between associating congregations is essential to fully implement the scriptural model for the church.
 The Jerusalem Council (as recorded in Acts 15) was convened to establish doctrinal unity on a divisive subject and to formulate a common doctrinal understanding and order among the churches (Acts 15:6, 20, 29).
-God’s design for the church is that we would be joined together with other believers outside our local congregation in a common confession of faith (1 Cor.
-1:10; Rom.
-15:5, 6; Phil.
-1:27).
-Therefore our inter-congregational association and our individual congregational decisions should both operate within the same guidelines of a common confession of faith and practice (Acts 15:19, 20, 28, 29; 1 Cor.
-12:5, 6).
+God’s design for the church is that we would be joined together with other believers outside our local congregation in a common confession of faith (1 Cor.1:10; Rom.15:5, 6; Phil.1:27).
+Therefore, our inter-congregational association and our individual congregational decisions should both operate within the same guidelines of a common confession of faith and practice (Acts 15:19, 20, 28, 29; 1 Cor.12:5, 6).

 Our common confession begins with our common understanding of the nature of the Scriptures.
-To achieve doctrinal unity we must first affirm the inspiration, inerrancy, sufficiency, authority, and providential preservation of the Scriptures.
-We cannot confess any doctrine with certainty unless we first believe that the Biblical record which conveys that doctrine is trustworthy.
+To achieve doctrinal unity, we must first affirm the inspiration, inerrancy, sufficiency, authority, and providential preservation of the Scriptures.
+We cannot confess any doctrine with certainty unless we first believe that the biblical record which conveys that doctrine is trustworthy.
 Therefore we, like our early Brethren, are committed to the ultimate authority of the Scriptures in defining our faith, practices, and polity.
-We subscribe to the Brethren Card because it identifies the historic Brethren understanding of the Scriptures and continues to serve as a concise summary of our common confession of faith and practice.
+We subscribe to the Brethren Confession because it identifies the historic Brethren understanding of the Scriptures and continues to serve as a concise summary of our common confession of faith and practice.